kailash-manasarovar/statement/docs/timeline/2023/october.md

 - I was leaving the conservatory not long after that, and she was outside with a man.
 - It's interesting because I never once mentioned her name on Twitter or any details that anyone except her would recognize.
 - So I was certain then that she was involved in the current gang stalking.
 I wonder if she has been involved in the ongoing spiking/poisoning, or even the 2014 threat of poisoning from Domingo.
 It's certainly worth considering.
-- Is it possible for the most evil people in a small town to be introduced to something so abhorrent but yet utterly addictive which then gives the poisoners utmost power over everyone?
+- Is it possible that the most evil people in a small town could have been introduced to something so abhorrent, but yet utterly addictive, which gave them utmost power over everyone?
 Is that the underlying nature of this story?
-I hope not, but I would not be surprized if it was.
+I hope not, but I would not be surprised if it was.

 ## Porn intensifies

 - The amount and nature of the porn that I'm seeing on my timeline intensifies.
 - There is a lot of artistic porn which is kind of interesting and a lot of cartoon, film, photographic, fake accounts, and textual porn.
 - It's full on.
+A lot of it suggests violence, there's gay porn, all sorts.
+It's just insane.
-- I now believe that, along with water is in the water at my home, the sexual grooming by hackers is intensifying.
+- I now believe that, along with water is in the water at my home, the sexual grooming by hackers is intensifying and the porn I'm seeing is part of that.

 ## Halloween

 - Alex, John, Paul, and I agree to go out for Halloween, a kind of remake of our evening all those years ago.
 - The whole town knows I'm coming out but I was never clear about that on Twitter.
 - I'm stopped for photos as I walk to the bar where we're going to meet.
-- The others lead the way and we end up in the Irish bar on the Calle La Mar.
 - Prior to arriving, John has appeared a little fearful and wanted to go and find the tail I had lost from my cow costume.
 He said, "why don't you come with me Katie".
 What was he afraid of?
+- The others lead the way and we end up in the Irish bar on the Calle La Mar.
 - Once inside, we "bump into" this very dodgy French bloke who says he studies guitar at the conservatory and wants to know things about me.
 - A young man with him dressed as the joker is quite menacing towards me.
 - I sing a song, a cockney song, You Made Me Love You, which blows their minds a little.